Chelsea news: Sarri confirms Higuain deal 'hours away' but striker will not face Spurs | Goal.com

 However, the midday deadline for registering players ahead of the Blues' crucial clash with Tottenham has passed, meaning one of Eden Hazard or Olivier Giroud will have to lead the line.

-The Italian manager was full of praise for a man he worked with at Napoli during the 2015-16 season that saw the frontman hit 36 Serie A goals in 35 games - equalling a league record.
+The Italian manager was full of praise for a man he worked with at Napoli during the 2015-16 season that saw the frontman equal a league record for goals scored in a single campaign.

 More to follow...